Kommunicate-io/Kommunicate-Web-SDK/custom-bot-server-code-sample/README.md

 # A sample server for custom bot integration

-This is a sample project to explain how to create a server for your custom bot integration.
+This is a sample project to demonstrate how to create a server for your custom bot integration.

 ### Prerequisites